facebook

 Hurt On Dangerous Premises In Western Massachusetts Or Southern Vermont?

-This means that if the owner knows or should have known about a particular hazard, they have an obligation to take reasonable steps to fix the hazard or warn those on the property so they can avoid the danger.
+The property owners have a duty to take reasonable steps to ensure your safety.
+This means that owners must take reasonable steps to fix or warn of hazards that they know or should have known about.
 If the owner fails in their duty and you are injured, you may have a claim against the property owner.

 Call us for a free consultation for more information.
 We can be reached in North Adams, Springfield and Pittsfield, Massachusetts, at 413-663-3200 and in Vermont at 802-442-3233.